ProfessionalWiki/WikibaseEdtf/README.md

 Because EDTF exposes the values as both xsd:edtf and a dumbed down xsd:dateTime you will get two values when querying properties with this datatype. using a filter in your SPARQL query can remove the value that you are not interested in:

 ```
-FILTER ( datatype(?date) = xsd:edtf ) #removes the raw EDTF string from the query results, in this case ?date
+FILTER ( datatype(?date) = xsd:edtf ) #shows only the raw EDTF string from the query results, in this case ?date

-FILTER ( datatype(?date) = xsd:dateTime ) #removes the dumbed down EDTF strings from the query results, in this case ?date
+FILTER ( datatype(?date) = xsd:dateTime ) #shows only the dumbed down EDTF strings from the query results, in this case ?date
 ```
 note that if you are using OPTIONAL on the property, then you need to move the FILTER within the OPTIONAL statement.